deepthinker2001/sphinx-tabular/docs/source/merge.rst

 - ``<`` merge this cell with the one to the left of it.
 - ``^`` merge this cell with the one above it.

+- Avoid merging body cells and header rows.

-Example 1 - Column Span
+Example - Column Span
 =======================

 .. rcsv-table:: Horizontal merge.